 As you'll see in the next section, Marriott Bonvoy is also the only major type of transferrable points that isn't a bank rewards program.

-Transferrable points are the most flexible type of rewards because you can convert them into other types of loyalty points.
-These points can also be redeemed for a fixed value—either through a travel portal, as cashback, or as a statement credit for travel purchases.
+Transferable points are the most flexible type of reward points because you can convert them into other types of loyalty points.
+These points also can be redeemed for a fixed value through a travel portal, as cash back, or as a statement credit for travel purchases.
 Many people value them the most since they offer the greatest amount of flexibility.

 When you transfer these points to an airline or hotel, they take on all the prices and rules of the partner program.
-Transfers are one-way only; you can't transfer airline or hotel points back into transferrable points once you have transferred points to a partner.
+Transfers are one-way only.
+In short, you can't transfer airline or hotel points back into your transferable points account once you have moved them to a travel partner.

 - Chase Ultimate Rewards